-- Who gets the custody of the children,
+- Who gets legal custody of the children

-- What the amount of child support or spousal support will be, and
+- What the amount of child support or spousal support will be

-Likewise, the courts can issue a judgment regarding property rights and child custody with respect to legal separation, without dissolving the marriage.
+Likewise, the courts can issue a judgment regarding property rights and custody of the children with respect to legal separation, without dissolving the marriage.
 We can assist you with any family law related aspect of a divorce including: